Logesh2802/Appointment-Scheduler/Readme.md

 - ✅ Book appointments with name and email
 - 📧 Receive email confirmation after successful booking
 - 🔐 Admin interface to manage availability
+- use route /admin/login to login the admin dashboard email-admin@example.com password - password123
+- Admin can manage and add the slots
 - 📱 Mobile-friendly, responsive UI (Bootstrap)
 - 🔄 Pagination in bookings list
 - ⚙️ RESTful API using Laravel